tsfu/airlog/README.md

 This app is my personal project only.
 Not for commercial use.

 ## Usage
 This is a pure frontend project.
 I use CDNs for JS libraries instead of node modules.
 There is no server-side code(nodeJS, npm, express, sqlite, etc).
-Also, to keep this simple, there is no framework in use.
+Also, to keep it simple, there is no framework in use.
 Therefore, this app does not store your data on a server.
-Your added trips are stored client-side (in your browser) only.
+Your trips are stored client-side (in your browser) only.
 This is not likely to change in the short term.

-With MVP now completed, this UI app is hosted on Github Pages (no server-side code supported).
-You may visit the link shown on this repo.
+This UI app is hosted on Github Pages (no server-side code supported).
+You may visit the app here: [AirMap](https://tsfu.github.io/AirMap/).

 To test the app locally, you may use `git clone` to grab the code, then:
  - Run `npm install -g http-server`, or use some other light-weight demo server locally.
  - Open terminal and run ` http-server .` to start local server.
  - Go to the prompted address in your browser to view the project site.

 There are 3 UI tabs for this app:
-- Globe view: Uses `CesiumJS` to visualize the routes of a user's past trips on 3D earth.
+- Globe (3D earth view): Uses `CesiumJS` to visualize the routes of a user's past trips on 3D earth.
-- Log View: A table that holds all user input (display travel data and serve as data source).
+- Trips (log view): A table that holds all user input (display travel data and serve as data source).
 User can view, add, and edit trips.
 Use "Add Trip" to log a trip, or upload a JSON file to batch import trips.
 Use "Export Trips" to export trips to local file.
 - Stats: Get some fun rankings and aggregation from user's travel data.

-### GlobeView
+### Globe
 This is made possible by  `CesiumJS` library and ChatGPT JS coding.
 For every trip you logged, it will draw an estimated flight route on earth, and mark depature/arrival info.
 When you edit/delete a trip record, the route changes accordingly.
 The loading of Cesium graphics may be lagging sometimes due to networks.

 When creating a Cesium 3D earth viewer, get access token at `https://ion.cesium.com/tokens`.

-### LogView
+### Trips
 A table that holds your travel records, with detailed information you have added.
 This is the soure-of-truth data you provided and we use it to make visualization with other open source data and libraries.